petrgeorgievsky/gtaRenderHook/README.md

    * When building 32bit binaries use only BUILD_32BIT_LIBS
    * When building 64bit binaries use BUILD_32BIT_LIBS and ARCH_64BIT
    * Loading mod requires [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) installed.
-   * For GTA 3 it'll work only on v1.1 at the moment.
+   * For GTA 3 it'll work only on v1.1 and v1.0 at the moment.
 3. Build x86 and x64 libraries/executables in release or debug configuration using configured CMake.
 4. Run, test and report bugs and incompatibilities!